 In a couple of weeks we’ll transfer the two nicest-looking embryos (Nymeria and Summer?) and then head back to home sweet Oklahoma.
 If it works — fabulous.

 If not, I’ll play a lot of soccer to make up for lost time, and we’ll go back to trying naturally for a while.
 Then, if necessary, I’ll come back to Istanbul in January and transfer the final three contestants.

 Here’s hoping at least one of our five embryos can find its way to us as a child.

 If not, it’s wonderful to know there are other amazing ways to become parents.
 We really can’t wait to meet our child(ren).

 UPDATE FROM MARCH 2017: Our first frozen embryo transfer, of Summer and Nymeria, ended in a blighted ovum miscarriage at nearly 6 weeks.
 I went back the next summer to transfer the remaining two (one didn’t survive to blast), and it was negative.
-(There was also a coup the day after our embryos were thawed, so that added some stress, plus my idiot doctor made at least one crucial mistake that might have tanked our chances.
+(There was also a military coup the day after our embryos were thawed, so that added some stress, plus my idiot doctor made at least one crucial mistake that might have tanked our chances.
 All in all a horrible summer.)